cbg-ethz/V-pipe/utils/README.md

 # Utils

-This directory contains several command-line utilities that can help in some ancillary task to get V-pipe running.
+This directory contains several command-line utilities that can help in some ancillary tasks to get V-pipe running.

 ## Quick installer